Git is a version control system that is decentralized by design. Anyone can run

 Dat archives — as used by HyperGit — are append-only file systems.
 An archive’s creator holds a special private cryptographic key that allows them to append new data to the end of the archive.
 They can add new files and new revisions of existing files to it, but can’t remove or change an old version from the file system log.
 Everything is versioned.

-Peers in the network announce to each other what’s the newest version they’ve got of an archive, and query for newer versions at the same time.
+Peers in the network announce to each other what’s the newest version they’ve got of an archive.
+At the same time, they query the network to discover even newer versions.

 On the other hand, “archives” on BitTorrent — as used by GitTorrent — and IPFS are immutable.
 You normally can’t make changes to a “torrent” transfer or an IPFS file ones it has been created.
 Both protocols use a file’s cryptographic hash as its network address.
 Change the file and you change its hash.